the-foreign-architect/frontend-gridsome/content/blog/kanban-in-architecture.md

 In the end, of course, we would take a picture to register how much work we did without any stress or overwork.
 All made possible by a Kanban board and the empowerment and transparency it brought to the whole team.

 ![](./_imgs/kanban/workflow-04.png)
-_The end goal of evert Kanban Board_
+_The end goal of every Kanban Board_

 <divider/>